Swim coach reveals the real benefits of cold water swimming

 When we talk about the benefits of cold water swimming, we can roughly divide them in to two categories: the ‘hard’ physiological benefits (what actually happens to your body when you immerse it in cold water) and the ‘soft’ more psychological benefits (how the experience benefits our mental wellbeing through situation and environment).

-It’s important to mention as well that much research is ongoing into the benefits of cold water swimming and that many findings the result of cohort research (many swimmers reporting the same experiences).
+It’s important to mention as well that much research is ongoing into the benefits of cold water swimming and that many findings are the result of cohort research (many swimmers reporting the same experiences).

 “The good news is, quite a lot of the beneficial effects of cold water immersion are obtained in the first two minutes.
 There isn’t a need to stay in the water for a long time.